What's at stake?

 - Taxis – regular taxi trips could still be much cheaper than running a car

-- Community transport – such as dial-a-ride or car schemes run by volunteers
+- Community transport – such as dial-a-ride or car schemes run by volunteers.
+The Community Transport Association can give you the details of local schemes

-- Using a mobility scooter for short journeys – perhaps your relative could test one out at a mobility centre
+- Using a mobility scooter for short journeys – perhaps your relative could test one out at a mobility centre.
+Driving Mobility can help you find a local centre

 - Lifts from friends and family members.
 If your relative would feel like they were being a burden to others, perhaps they could do something in exchange for the lift?
 Or maybe other people could use your relative’s car and give them a lift when needed.